 Promoting a wide variety of species and plant-life – biodiversity – is a priority for conservationists, especially in order to protect species that are threatened by habitat loss, pollution and climate changes, pollution.
 Road verges can be remnants of original habitat or created as new habitats in the urban environment.
 They are linear habitats which can connect other larger areas of habitat as part of ecological networks.
 How they are managed can have a big impact on the diversity of plants, invertebrates and other wildlife that they can support.

-The Sheffield Living Highways project has been a collaborative project involving Sheffield and Rotherham Wildlife Trust, the University of Sheffield, Sheffield City Council and Amey, to trial whether changes to the management of the city’s grass verges can have a positive impact on the city’s ecosystems.
+The Sheffield Living Highways project was a collaborative project involving Sheffield and Rotherham Wildlife Trust, the University of Sheffield, Sheffield City Council and Amey 2015-2019.
+Its aim was to trial whether changes to the management of the city’s grass verges can have a positive impact on the city’s ecosystems.

 In 2016 and 2017 a mowing trial was conducted on 17 urban roads in Sheffield.
 On one side of each road, mowing proceeded as normal (every 3-4 weeks) but was reduced by half on the other side of the road (every 6-8 weeks) during the entire mowing season (April – October).
 Grass cuttings were left on grass verges after mowing took place.
 Plant and insect surveys were conducted by the University of Sheffield on these trial roads to measure the impact on biodiversity, the results of which are still being analysed.
 Roads were a mix of residential streets and non-residential key transport links.
 The mowing trial was communicated to the public through a press release, signs on lamp posts and leaflets delivered to every house on the mowing trial roads.
 Research also examined the public perception of the mowing trial; preliminary results suggest that although local residents do not always like the appearance of unmown grass, there is some appreciation that it is better for biodiversity.